United States Colored Troops

 2. Have students write a letter from the perspective of a soldier involved in the Battle of the Crater.

-3. Using this photo, have the students write a paragraph describing this black company.
+3. Using this photo, have the students write a paragraph describing these soldiers.
 Students should include the expressions on their faces and their overall demeanor.
 Students should take 15-20 minutes to complete this task.